"Undertake this journey for the remission of your sins,

 Emperor Alexius deftly handled the Crusaders and dispatched them across the Bosporus Strait into Asia.
 The Crusaders laid seige to Nicaea on May 6, 1097, a major stronghold of the Seljuk Turks.
 During the seige, Alexius sent a flotilla of ships from the west, which induced the Turks to negotiate with the Emperor, who took back Nicaea in June of 1097.
 The capture of Nicaea was the high point of Greco-Frankish cooperation.

 Following a victory at Dorylaeum which routed the Turks, the Crusaders faced the arduous task of crossing the mountainous terrain of Anatolia (modern Turkey) in Asia Minor.
 The goal to reach Antioch took months to accomplish, and was marked by the Crusaders taking two different routes.
 Baldwin of Boulogne, Godfrey's younger brother, went through Armenian Cilicia, and, setting out on his own conquest, captured the County of Edessa by the Euphrates River.
-After marrying an Armenian princess, he was invited by the people to rule.
+Edessa in Osroene, Northern Syria and Mesopotamia, had changed political hands many times, but it was one of the earliest centers of Christianity, preserving the history of the conversion of King Abgar, the Mandylion, an image on a cloth of the face of Jesus, and the evangelization by St. Jude Thaddeus.
+Edessa had also become an important school of theology for Syriac Christianity, as home to such writers as St. Ephrem of Syria.
+Baldwin was soon invited by the people to rule.
 The first Crusader state, the County of Edessa, was established on March 10, 1098.
 31

 Antioch's defenses were formidable.
 The crusaders suffered a severe winter, and it would take nine months before the walls could be stormed.
 Rivalries began, as Bohemond of Taranto wanted Antioch for himself, while Raymond of Toulouse argued that it should be handed back to the Byzantines, as agreed upon in Constantinople.